automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Manidens.md

 # Manidens
-## Description: A strangely toothed relative of Heterodontosaurus.
+## A strangely toothed relative of Heterodontosaurus.